Andrew G. Powell

 - Thesis title: Exploring the possibility that Model Legislative Codes, developed within the context of the Stabilisation Process and Jus Post Bellum, could promote Foreign Direct Investment in Fragile and Conflict Affected States

-- Supervisors: Professor Surya P. Subedi, QC, OBE, DPhil (Oxford), Barrister, Professor Fiona Smith
+- Supervisors: Professor Surya P. Subedi, QC, OBE, DCL & DPhil (Oxford), Barrister, Professor Fiona Smith

 I have an LLM in International and European Law, and have just completed an MSc in Law and Finance.

 I specialise in international law as it pertains to post-conflict and transitioning states.
 My professional background is in international humanitarian law, war crimes, terrorism, justice and security sector reform, and the revision of constitutional frameworks in crisis-afflicted territories, in accordance with contemporary international standards.

 I began my international law career in the 1990s serving within the Office of the Prosecutor of the United Nations International Criminal Tribunal for the Former Yugoslavia (‘ICTY’).
 Since 2001, I have been a Deployable Civilian Expert within the Stabilisation Unit ('SU'); a specialist operational unit that is jointly owned by the UK’s Foreign & Commonwealth Office, the Ministry of Defence and the Department for International Development.

 The SU maintains a cadre of thematic experts that can be deployed as part of an HMG rapid-response capability, to collaborate with international counterparts and ad hoc security structures, in theatre, in order to stabilise conflict or crisis afflicted territories, or countries facing sudden and significant regime change.
 Serving as one of these deployable experts, I have spent a succession of years seconded as a legal adviser to operational missions of the United Nations, the European Union and the Organisation for Security and Cooperation in Europe (OSCE).